Pre-Kindergarten Program FAQ

 What is Staggered Start?

-- August 2nd is the first day of school.
-Half of the students will report on August 2, 2017 and the other half on the August 3, 2017.
+- Fifty percent of the students will report on August 7 and the others on August 8, 2019.

 Is the program a full day and is there a cost?